-Note: To understand how final assets are determined for a job, see Which Assets are Included for a Job.
+Note: You can include and exclude maximum 50 asset tags from a job.
+To understand how final assets are determined for a job, see Which Assets are Included for a Job.

-You can use the Qualys Query Language (QQL) to create a criteria to automate the patches that are installed for a job.
+You can use the Qualys Query Language (QQL) to create a criteria to automate the patches that need to be installed for a job based on vulnerabilities or patches.
 The query can be used for run-once and recurring jobs.
 You cannot use a combination of a QQL and Patch list to select patches that are added to a job.
 You must create a job that is executed based on the query or select the patches from the Patch List.

 Want to add patches later?
 Go to the Patches tab, and select one or more patches, then from the Quick Actions Menu of a single patch or from the Actions menu (bulk actions) click Add to Existing Job or click Add to New Job.
 You cannot add patches later to On-Demand or run-once (non recurring) jobs once they are enabled.